Good – you’re here. You’re a details person. We like that!

 Following successful completion of Part 1, you will need to enrol in Part 2 (on-the-job-training - OJT) of the NZ Air Traffic Training Programme.
 Part 2 (OJT) fees are dependent on OJT location, and equivalent rating requirements.

-The fee for Part 2 comprises one of the following:
+The fee for Part 2 is $7,000 and comprises ONE of the following:

 A deposit of $1,000 will confirm your acceptance on the course.
 The balance of the course fee is paid three weeks before the course starts.

-You can access a student loan if you meet Study Link's eligibility requirements.
+You may be eligible for study under the Fees-Free tertiary education scheme.
+You can find details here: www.feesfree.govt.nz .
+Alternatively, you may be able to access a student loan if you meet Study Link's eligibility requirements.
 You may also be eligible for a student allowance.
 You don't have to pay back the student loan until you start earning.

 As each person's entitlement varies according to their personal circumstances, we recommend that you contact StudyLink on 0800 88 99 00 to discuss eligibility.
 Please note: fees are reviewed annually and subject to change.